caarlos-04/projecteWeb/README.md

 In order to prevent errors and start from a clean state,  rebuild the images without using any cache, and restart everything, execute the following sequence of commands:

-[!IMPORTANT]
+**⚠️ IMPORTANT:**
-docker compose down
+1. docker compose down
-docker compose build --no-cache docker compose up
+2. docker compose build --no-cache
+3. docker compose up

 This commands will: